-These quick and easy chicken fajitas are cooked in foil packs to make cleanup a snap.
+These grilled chicken fajita foil packs are super quick and easy to make plus cleanup is a snap.
 Make extra foil packs and your weekly meal prep is done!

 This post is sponsored by Rubbermaid BRILLIANCE™.
 All opinions are my own.
 Thanks to all the companies, and readers, who help support Kiss My Smoke.

 Do you love cooking with foil packs?
 They are so easy to use and make cleanup an absolute snap.
 Plus they are really versatile so you can cook them on a grill, in an oven, or over a campfire.